 This is Free Trader Beowulf, calling anyone...
 Mayday, Mayday...We are under attack...
 Main drive is gone...Turret number one not responding...
 Mayday...Losing cabin pressure fast calling anyone...
 Please help...This is Free Trader Beowulf...

 The cover of the original Traveller box set.

 Free Trader Beowulf...
 Come in, Free Trader Beowulf...
 Can you hear me?
 Come in, Free Trader Beowulf...

 ... hang in there, Beowulf, help is on the way!"

 The cover of GURPSTraveller, nearly 20 years later.

 Classic Traveller (1977-86): The original.
 Then just called Traveller but it has since acquired the "Classic" qualifier to distinguish it from the later editions.
-It has also been called the "Little Black Books" because of the printing format and minimalist covers used.
-The books were nearly all half-size "pamphlets" with a black cover with a narrow colored stripe.
+It has also been called the "Little Black Books" because of the printing format and minimalist covers used.note The books were nearly all half-size "pamphlets" featuring a mostly black cover with a narrow colored stripe

 MegaTraveller (1987-92): An update to the original rule system, complete with a controversial metaplot shift involving the collapse of the Imperium.

 Traveller: The New Era (1993-95): A post-apocalyptic take on the original setting, with options for almost-original flavour and an entirely new system.
 Some retcons as well, mostly dealing with how tech worked in the Third Imperium.